lwsjs/local-web-server/README.md

 * Front-end Development
   * Static or Single Page App development
   * Re-route paths to local or remote resources
+  * Efficient, predictable, entity-tag-powered conditional requests (no need to 'Disable Cache' in DevTools, slowing page-load down)
   * Bundle with your front-end project
   * Very little configuration, just a few options
   * Outputs a dynamic statistics view to the terminal